List of stripped Olympic medals: Record

 Though no athletes were caught doping at the 1980 Summer Olympics, it has been claimed that athletes had begun using testosterone and other drugs for which tests had not yet been developed.
 A 1989 report by a committee of the Australian Senate claimed that "there is hardly a medal winner at the Moscow Games, certainly not a gold medal winner...who is not on one sort of drug or another: usually several kinds.
 The Moscow Games might well have been called the Chemists' Games".

 A member of the IOC Medical Commission, Manfred Donike, privately ran additional tests with a new technique for identifying abnormal levels of testosterone by measuring its ratio to epitestosterone in urine.
 Twenty percent of the specimens he tested, including those from sixteen gold medalists, would have resulted in disciplinary proceedings had the tests been official.
 The results of Donike's unofficial tests later convinced the IOC to add his new technique to their testing protocols.
 The first documented case of "blood doping" occurred at the 1980 Summer Olympics as a runner was transfused with two pints of blood before winning medals in the 5000 m and 10,000 m.

 Among particular Olympic Games, the 2008 Summer Olympics has the most stripped medals, at 50.
-Among Winter Olympics, the 2002 Winter Olympics has the most medals stripped with 13.
+Among Winter Olympics, the 2002 Winter Olympics has the most medals stripped with 13, three quarters of the Winter Olympics total.

-All but eight of the stripped medals involve infractions stemming from doping and drug testing:
+All but twelve of the stripped medals involve infractions stemming from doping and drug testing: